Worst-Case Services and State-Based Scheduling: Dual-Curve Services

-Most results regarding dual-curve services are straightforward specializations of those regarding min-plus services.
-Here we will sample some important ones without derivation.
-For all $\bs{q} \in \mb{U} \ua b$ and $j \in \mb{N}$, using (\ref{E:psiM+}), it is easy to verify that
+Most dual-curve service properties are straightforward specializations of the analogous min-plus service properties.
+We list some important ones here without derivation.
+First, using (\ref{E:psiM+}) and (\ref{E:rs}), it is easy to verify that